Noel6161131110/Sign-Language-Server/README.md

 # Sign Language Detector Server

-This repository contains the code for a Sign Language Detector Server built using Django and WebSocket Channels.
+This repository contains the code for a Sign Language Detector Server built using Django and WebSocket Channels as part of our mini project.
 The server receives frames from the frontend in real-time, processes them, and detects signs, whether they are individual letters or complete words.

 ## Features